Frequently Asked Questions

 Yes.
 Just as with any other type of funeral service or celebration of life, we strongly encourage immediate family members to view the deceased prior to burial as it helps with the grieving process.

 While laws vary state by state, typically, remains can be buried in a cemetery plot in cemeteries that accept green burials.
 Local laws will impact where you may bury a body outside of a cemetery setting, with rural settings often accepting more relaxed practices.
 Some jurisdictions permit burial on a property you may own, with restrictions.
-Check your local ordinances.
+These restrictions may also apply to the remains from water cremation and natural organic reductions, so always check your local ordinances.
 In all cases, traditional headstones or markers are not used, replaced by naturally found stones, plantings and other natural materials that may be used to unobtrusively mark the site.

 Green burial services are comparable to other burial services in terms of time.